-- Provides a summary the results of environmental investigations and clearances obtained; and - Also examines the results of the biological surveys undertaken to allow the project to be assessed against the Ten Clearing Principles.
+- Provides a summary the results of environmental investigations and clearances obtained; and - Also examines the results of the biological surveys undertaken to allow any proposed clearing of native vegetation to be assessed against the Ten Clearing Principles.

 3. Environmental Aspects